 In most cases, your financial aid award does not cover additional expenses beyond those listed above.
 However, students who purchase a computer may be eligible to borrow, one time only during their tenure at Wesleyan, for such a purchase up to \$1,500.
-Alternatively, students receiving outside scholarship support beyond their packaged loan/workstudy amount may be able to use excess funds in lieu of additional loan borrowing.
+Alternatively, students receiving outside scholarship support beyond their packaged loan/work-study package and summer earnings contribution may be able to use excess funds in lieu of additional loan borrowing.
 Students interested in this option should speak with a financial aid staff member prior to the purchase.
 Documentation is required.